Does Everyone Have Life Insurance?

 Life insurance is a cornerstone of financial planning for many families.
 It’s not just about what happens after you’re gone—it’s about ensuring your loved ones aren’t left with financial burdens.
 Here’s why it matters:

-• Financial Security for Dependents: If you have a spouse, children, or others who rely on your income, life insurance can replace that income, helping them pay for daily expenses, housing, or education.
+• Financial Security for Dependents: If you have a spouse, children, or others who rely on your income, life insurance can help replace that income, enabling them to cover daily expenses, housing, or education.

 • Debt Protection: Outstanding debts like mortgages or student loans don’t disappear when you pass away.
 Life insurance can cover these, so your family isn’t forced to sell assets or struggle financially.

-• Estate and Legacy Planning: For those with significant assets, life insurance can cover estate taxes, preserving wealth for heirs.
+• Estate and Legacy Planning: For individuals with significant assets, life insurance can help cover estate taxes, thereby preserving wealth for heirs.
 It can also fund charitable donations or leave a legacy for future generations.

 • Business Continuity: Business owners use life insurance to ensure their company can continue if they pass away.
 It can fund buy-sell agreements or provide liquidity during a transition.

-• Peace of Mind: Knowing your family is protected can reduce stress and let you focus on enjoying life.
+• Peace of Mind: Knowing your family is protected can help reduce stress and allow you to focus on enjoying life.

 For example, consider a small business owner who runs a family restaurant.
 If they pass away, life insurance could provide funds to keep the business running or allow a partner to buy out their share, ensuring the business doesn’t collapse.